6 Techniques To Record Video Testimonials Like a Proย

 • Give the talent the questions beforehand to familiarize them with the content.
 This will give the person time to think about what they will say.
 It will feel more natural when the time comes for the interview.

 • Pick the right person to ask the questions.
 You donโ€™t want an introvert asking the questions.
 You should choose someone with experience or a natural ability to connect with people.
+Asking the right questions is crucial to create video testimonials that are engaging and authentic.

 Learn how to record video testimonials like a pro.